-Regarding monthly premiums, the average cost for a Medigap Plan L is between $100 to $130 per month, depending on where you live and how much healthcare costs in your area.
+The average cost for a Medigap Plan L is between $100 to $130 per month.
+The monthly premium will depend on where you live and how much healthcare costs in your area.
 In addition to that, you should budget for the following:

 Your Medicare Part A deductible with Plan L

 You’ll be responsible for 25% of your Medicare Part A deductible, starting in 2023, which will cost you $400 per benefit period if you’re admitted for inpatient hospital treatment.

-Keep in mind that annual deductibles and benefit period deductibles are two different payments; it’s possible to go through more than one benefit period in the same year under certain circumstances.
+Remember that annual deductibles and benefit period deductibles are two different payments.
+It’s possible to go through more than one benefit period in the same year under certain circumstances.

 Your Medicare Part B deductible with Plan L

 Medicare Part B excess charges

-Medicare Part B out-of-pocket charges happen when a doctor or facility doesn’t want to pay the Medicare assignment price and tacks on an additional 15% to the Medicare assignment cost.
+Medicare Part B out-of-pocket charges happen when a doctor or facility doesn’t want to pay the Medicare assignment price and tacks on an additional 15% to the Medicare-approved amount.

 Because of this, Medicare will start by paying the Medicare assignment price, and those charges will be your responsibility.
 Call ahead when and where to ensure the care you’re getting is not subject to Part B excess charges, and try your best to budget for those costs in an emergency.

 Foreign travel emergency assistance

 Medigap Plan L does not benefit beneficiaries who get sick while traveling abroad.
 So if you plan on globetrotting during your golden years, make sure to either budget for this or stick to countries with relatively low out-of-pocket medical costs for foreigners.